 CES, the Consumer Electronics Show, held annually in January in Las Vegas is traditionally the launch platform for a new era of TVs.

-If you're looking to buy a new TV - perhaps to watch the 2018 Fifa World Cup - or just because it's time to update, then the TVs of CES are the best place to start.
+If you're looking to buy a one of the best new TVs - perhaps to watch the 2018 Fifa World Cup - or just because it's time to update, then the TVs of CES are the best place to start.
 These are the TVs that are going to dominate the headlines in 2018: they are the latest and greatest.

 We've been walking the halls of CES 2018 to pick out the best.